Investigating Experiential Effects in Online Chess using a Hierarchical Bayesian Analysis: Summary, Future Directions

 \section{Summary, Future Directions}

-In this work we have proposed a Bayesian hierarchical logistic regression model to investigate the presence of experiential effects in online chess. having fit this model to cohorts of players of varying ability we find that there is no evidence for the presence of global winner/loser-effects, as commonly defined in the literature.
+In this work we have proposed a Bayesian hierarchical logistic regression model to investigate the presence of experiential effects in online chess.
+Having fit this model to cohorts of players of varying ability we find that there is no strong evidence for the presence of global winner/loser-effects, as commonly defined in the literature.
 However, a small proportion of individual players from all cohorts show evidence of possessing such effects.
 This is consistent across multiple formats of chess and the number of previous games that this effect could persist over.
+Our model is a general Bayesian model which can easily be modified to other data of this form, providing a tool for estimating both individual and population level experiential effects.
 While we do not believe that our model perfectly describes the dynamics of chess, our model checking procedures indicate that our model appears reasonable and captures many of the key characteristics of this data.
-Our results indicate that a more flexible model may be required for players of higher ability, such as GMs.
+Our results indicate that a more flexible model may be required for players of higher ability, such as GMs, where we saw some limited evidence for $\mu_{\beta}>0$.
 This would need to be investigated further, and could be related to the larger impact of the covariates (color and rating difference) in games between better players.
+Another concern which arises when examining these top players is that the opponent pool is significantly smaller.
+As such, the assumptions of playing random opponents may not { be} appropriate for particularly strong players.
+Modifying our approach to account for non-random opponents is an important future extension, { along with examining the reliability of the history covariate we use here.} {A key advancement of the Glicko-2 rating system is the ability to incorporate individual rating deviation when examining the rating difference between players \citet{glickman2012example}.
+This gives a more reliable measure of the difference in ability between opponents, however this rating deviation is not available from the Lichess API.
+Being able to obtain and use this deviation could significantly improve our model.}